How to get started

 • Some partner universities do not accept applications for a certain semester due to limited course availability, generally for Semester One intake (Spring semester).
 This applies to some of our UK Law partners.

-• For Northern Hemisphere partners, two semester nominations are more common for the Northern Hemisphere academic year (starting in Auckland Semester Two and Auckland Semester One of the following year).
+• Two semester/full year nominations: For Northern Hemisphere partners, two semester nominations are more common for the Northern Hemisphere academic year (starting in Auckland Semester Two and Auckland Semester One of the following year).
 Some Northern Hemisphere partners may not accept a calendar year nomination which follows the standard academic year at the University of Auckland (starting in Auckland Semester One and Auckland Semester Two of the same year).
 If planning for a two semester application for Northern Hemisphere partners, an exchange starting in Auckland Semester Two would be recommended for finding courses and enrolment.

 Pay close attention to course restrictions, prerequisites, language of instruction and years of study, including those outlined in the table below.
 Note, this is not an exhaustive list of partner universities with requirements to check, it is your responsibility to research your application choices carefully.